Abuse Using Technology

 What is “sexting?”

-Sexting is a term used to describe the act of sending and receiving sexually explicit text messages, photographs or videos, mainly through a mobile device.
-These images can be sent through a regular text message or through a mobile texting app.
-As texting apps on mobile devices have become more popular and create ways that users can “hide” or anonymize their texting activity, sexting has also increased in popularity.
+Sexting refers to sending and receiving sexually explicit text messages, photos, or videos, mainly through a mobile device.
+These can be sent as a regular text message or through a mobile texting app.

 Is sexting against the law?

-Although sexting between consenting adults may not violate any laws, many state laws that deal with sexting make it clear that sending sexually explicit images to a minor or keeping sexually explicit images of a minor is illegal.
+Sexting between consenting adults may not violate any laws.
+But many state laws that deal with sexting are different if a minor is involved.
+The laws will usually make it clear that sending sexually explicit images to a minor or keeping sexually explicit images of a minor that were sent by someone else is illegal.

 What are some ways an abuser could use sexting?

-The act of sexting can be consensual and is not itself a sign of abuse.
-However, an abuser could use photographs, videos, or messages shared through sexting to maintain power and control over you.
+Sexting can be consensual.
+It is not itself a sign of abuse.
+However, an abuser could use photos, videos, or messages shared through sexting to maintain power and control over you.
 For example, the abuser may later threaten to share these images or may actually share them with others.
-Our Abuse Involving Nude/Sexual Images page has more information about the laws related to the nonconsensual sharing of intimate images.
+To learn more about laws on these topics, see our Abuse Involving Nude/Sexual Images page.
+If an abuser is threatening to post your images, there are tools that may be able to help you.
+StopNCII is a tool for adults and Take It Down is a tool for minors.

-Additionally, an abuser may blackmail you once s/he gains access to images and messages shared through sexting.
-An abuser may also pressure or threaten you to continue to send photographs, videos, or messages even if you do not wish to do so.
+An abuser could also blackmail you once s/he gains access to images and messages shared through sexting.
+S/he may pressure or threaten you to continue to send photos, videos, or messages even if you do not want to.
+For more information on this type of blackmail, go to What is “sextortion”?

 How can an abuser use images to harass and harm me?